maxiggle/portfolio/portfolio.md

 ## Skills Point

-- Familiar with using Mac/Linux/Windows
+- Familiar with using Linux

 - Familiar with Git version control system

+- Familiar with Technical Writing and documentation

+- Notion

+- Worked with Saas companies (Ninetailed.io, ButterCMS, Contentrain, Codemagic)

+- Familiar with Headless CMS

 - Familiar with MVC Architecture

-- Familiar with Technical Writing and documentation

 - Familiar with BloC for <mark>Flutter</mark> state management

-- Familiar with CI/CD pipeline
+- Familiar with CI/CD

 - Familiar with <mark>Dart</mark>